NYC Tennis Elbow Diagnosis, Treatment & Pain Management Doctors

 Rarely does tennis elbow occur from one single incident or accident.
 Instead, it is insidious.
 And athletes are prone to letting pain slip by with the attitude that they can “shake it off” or play though the pain.
 Untreated, tennis elbow can turn into a chronic condition that affects your dominant arm, though it can develop in your non-dominant arm as well.

 Treating the Source of Tennis Elbow Pain

-When self-care measures don’t work, after about a week or 10 days, a pain management doctor may suggest physical therapy (PT).
+When self-care measures don’t work, after about a week or 10 days, a pain management doctor may suggest a select or one on one physical therapy (PT).
 Your PT regimen may include stretching exercises to target the ECRB.
 A brace can reduce pressure on the swelling while you heal.

 If after about six to 12 months, you’re still suffering, you may require surgery to remove the damaged soft tissue.
 Once completed, you still should learn proper swinging techniques so tennis elbow doesn’t return.
 Also learn how to stretch appropriately before playing your favorite sports.

 Get the Tennis Elbow Pain Relief You Need